nishaj0/axios-learning/README.md

 #### Global Defaults

 - it is a set of functionality that will be added every time you make a request with axios
+- it have a down side: this functionality will affect every request in this app so whenever we make token like request its also get this functionalities

 ```js
 axios.defaults.headers.common['Accept'] = 'application/json';